Rainbow Trout Recipe (Maple Balsamic Glazed, 20 Min)

 two raw trout fillets on pan with seasoning.

-Trout: Buy fresh rainbow trout fillets with bones removed.
-Typically, there will be skin on one side.
+• Trout: Buy fresh rainbow trout fillets with bones removed.
+Typically, there will be skin on one side, which helps keep the fish moist while baking.

-Glaze: The glaze is a mixture of maple syrup, balsamic vinegar (a good quality one will give the best results), lemon juice, cornstarch to thicken the glaze and optional sriracha to add some heat.
+• Glaze: Maple syrup, balsamic vinegar (a good quality one will give the best results), lemon juice, and a little cornstarch to thicken the glaze.

-• Vary the heat with as much sriracha (or red pepper flakes) as you like.
+• Heat: Turn up the heat with sriracha or red pepper flakes.

 Step by step instructions